zavalab/ADAM_Documentation/input_files.md

 </p>

 <br>
-Now try to interpert this example supply file on your own:
+Now try to interpret this example supply file on your own:

 | # | Latitude | Longitude | Product ID | Price | Capacity |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | ...  | ... | ...  | ... | ...  | ... |
 | s5 | 39.7687 | -76.6797 | p25 | 0.06 | 100 |
 | ...  | ... | ...  | ... | ...  | ... |

 <details>
   <summary>Click here to check your answer</summary>